The complexity of general-valued CSPs seen from the other side: Search VCSP( , )

-First, observe that if a relational structure $\rels{A'}$ has bounded treewidth, then computing a homomorphism from $\rels{A'}$ to any relational structure $\rels{B}$ (or concluding that none exists) is in PTIME; one can, for example, use dynamic programming along a tree decomposition of $\rels{A'}$.
-It follows that if a homomorphism $h$ from $\rels{A}$ to its core $\rels{A'}$ can be computed in polynomial time and $\rels{A'}$ has bounded treewidth, then a homomorphism from $\rels{A}$ to any relational structure $\rels{B}$ can be computed in polynomial time by composing $h$ with a homomorphism from $\rels{A'}$ to $\rels{B}$.
+Let $\C$ be a class of relational structures and $\C'$ denote the class of all cores of structures in $\C$.
+If computing a homomorphism $g$ from any given $\rels{A} \in \C$ to one of its cores is in PTIME, then \problem{SCSP($\C$, $-$)} is polynomial-time reducible to \problem{SCSP($\C'$, $-$)} by simply replacing each instance $(\rels{A},\rels{B})$ of \problem{SCSP($\C$, $-$)} with $(g(\rels{A}),\rels{B})$.
+(If a homomorphism $h$ from $g(\rels{A})$ to $\rels{B}$ is returned, then $h \circ g$ is a homomorphism from $\rels{A}$ to $\rels{B}$.
+Otherwise, no homomorphism from $\rels{A}$ to $\rels{B}$ exists.)
+Furthermore, if $\C$ has bounded treewidth modulo homomorphic equivalence then \problem{SCSP($\C'$, $-$)} is in PTIME; one can, for example, compute an optimal tree decomposition of any $\rels{A'} \in \C'$ in linear time (using Bodlaender's algorithm~\cite{bodlaender96:tree}) and then use standard dynamic programming techniques.
+It follows that \problem{SCSP($\C$, $-$)} is in PTIME for any class $\C$ satisfying both conditions.
 For the converse implication, if \problem{SCSP($\C$, $-$)} is in PTIME then, by Grohe's result~\cite{Grohe07:jacm} (and under our assumptions), $\C$ is of bounded treewidth modulo homomorphic equivalence.
-It only remains to prove that computing a homomorphism from $\rels{A} \in \C$ to its core is in PTIME; for this task we use a simple argument from~\cite{Chen15:icdt}.
-Observe that $\rels{A} \in \C$ is not a core if and only if there exists a relational structure $\rels{A_{R,\tuple{t}}}$ obtained by removing one tuple $\tuple{t}$ from a relation $R^{\rels{A}}$ of $\rels{A}$ that is homomorphically equivalent to $\rels{A}$.
-It follows that an algorithm that starts with the pair of structures $(\rels{A},\rels{A})$ and greedily removes tuples from the second structure while maintaining homomorphic equivalence will eventually terminate with $(\rels{A},\rels{A'})$, where $\rels{A'}$ is the core of $\rels{A}$.
+It only remains to prove that computing a homomorphism from $\rels{A} \in \C$ to one of its cores is in PTIME; for this task we will use a simple argument from Chen and Mengel~\cite{Chen15:icdt}.
+Observe that a relational structure $\rels{C}$ is not a core if and only if there exists a relational structure $\rels{C}_{a}$ obtained by removing one element $a$ from the universe of $\rels{C}$ (as well as all tuples containing $a$) that is homomorphically equivalent to $\rels{C}$.
+It follows that an algorithm that starts with the pair of structures $(\rels{A},\rels{A})$ and greedily removes elements from the universe of the right-hand side structure while maintaining homomorphic equivalence will eventually terminate with $(\rels{A},\rels{A'})$, where $\rels{A'}$ is the core of $\rels{A}$.
 Recall that $\rels{A} \in \C$ and $\C$ has bounded treewidth modulo homomorphic equivalence.
 Thus the homomorphism tests required by the algorithm outlined above can be done in polynomial time~\cite{Dalmau02:width}.
-It then suffices to run the assumed algorithm for \problem{SCSP($\C$, $-$)} on the pair $(\rels{A},\rels{A'})$ to compute a homomorphism from $\rels{A}$ to its core. \end{remark}
+It then suffices to run the assumed algorithm for \problem{SCSP($\C$, $-$)} on the pair $(\rels{A},\rels{A'})$ to compute a homomorphism from $\rels{A}$ to one of its cores. \end{remark}